bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 hide_from_post_list: false
 ---

 This walkthrough describes in detail how to convert a Bootstrap 4 Modal and properties into a content-authorable custom SXA Component.
-The modal will have the ability to add buttons that can either dismiss the modal, redirect, or prevent the modal from re-appearing on future page loads.
+The SXA Modal will have the ability to add buttons that can either dismiss the modal, redirect, or prevent the modal from re-appearing on future page loads.

 ===